Chaver (title): A scholar

 The rabbis strongly recommended study in company, asserting that only in this way can knowledge be acquired; therefore, if necessary, one should even expend money for the purpose of acquiring a companion.
 A prominent teacher of the second century declared that, while he had learned much from his masters, he had learned more from his "chaberim".
 Hence the term came to mean a "companion in study," a "colleague".
 In the form talmid-haver or haver-talmid, it denotes one who is at once the student and colleague of a certain teacher, a scholar who from being a student has risen to be a colleague or fellow.
 Eventually "chaber" assumed the general meaning of "scholar", and appears as a title lower than hakham.

 In the medieval period, the title "chaber" was known in the 11th century, when it probably referred to a member of a court of justice; but in Germany in later centuries it indicated that its possessor had devoted many years to the study of sacred literature.
 In some communities, particularly originating from Germany, this title is still used today.
 There is also a program organized by the Orthodox Union to bestow this title.

 In congregational life it was conferred as a rule on married men, but often also on yeshiva graduates who were single.
-Rabbi Jonathan Eybeschütz conferred it on the Christian professor Tychsen.
+Rabbi Moshe Lifshitz conferred it on the Christian professor Tychsen.